oneoffcoder/books/sphinx/docker/source/ecr.rst

 Elastic Container Registry
 ==========================

 Elastic Container Registry (ECR) is a service from Amazon Web Services (AWS) to host your own docker images.
-To be able to publish to ECR, you must first login to the AWS console and then go to the ECR section.
+To be able to publish to ECR, you must first log in to the AWS console and then go to the ECR section.
 There, you need to create a docker repository.
-Afer you have used the AWS console to create an ECR repository, you must login using the AWS CLI as follows.
+After you have used the AWS console to create an ECR repository, you must log in using the AWS CLI as follows.

 .. code:: bash